Melissa K. Norris

 For your livestock, if you have access to a creek then try to get them down by the water as temperatures will naturally get cooler by water.

-We also bought a little kiddie pool for our dog, but this also works well for chickens, ducks, etc.
+We also bought a little kiddie pool for our dog, but this also works well for chickens and ducks that we are raising for eggs, etc.

 For those animals that can't get into a body of water, use the hose and spray them down with a strong mist.